gabrielnavarros/gabrielnavarros/README.md

 - 👋 Hi, I’m @gabrielnavarros
-- 👀 I’m interested in data science and full stack dev
+- 👀 I’m interested in Frontend
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, HTML, CSS and React
-- 💞️ I’m looking to collaborate on projects as jr dev
+- 💞️ I’m looking to collaborate on projects as frotend
 - 📫 How to reach me @gabrielnavarros

 <!---